Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 # TLS Extension

 The following three subsections define the ClientHello, ServerHello, and Certificate message portions of a TLS 1.3 extension.
-This extension allows the host server to provide an inclusion proof for its certificate chain from a Transparency Log that the User Agent supports.
+This extension allows the host server to provide an inclusion proof for its certificate chain from a Transparency Log that the client supports.

 ## ClientHello

-User Agents include the extension in their ClientHello to communicate which Transparency Logs they support and whether or not they have previously observed a provisional inclusion proof from the server.
+Clients include the extension in their ClientHello to communicate which Transparency Logs they support and whether or not they have previously observed a provisional inclusion proof from the server.